-- In a large bowl, sift together cocoa, flour, baking soda, baking powder, and salt.
-Set aside.
+- In a large large bowl, whisk together flour, cocoa, baking soda, baking powder, and salt, then set bowl aside.

 - Keeping speed on medium, add egg, milk, and vanilla extract to bowl.
 Beat until combined.

-- Slowly add dry ingredients to wet ingredients.
-Continue to mix until dry ingredients are no longer visible and mixture is smooth.
+- Keeping speed on medium, slowly add dry ingredients to wet ingredients.
+Continue to mix until dry ingredients are fully incorporated, about 3-5 minutes.

 - Bake cookies for 6-7 minutes or until the tops of cookies look dry.

-- Once removed from oven, immediately transfer cookies to a wire rack to cool completely.
+- Let cookies cool on the baking sheet for 5 minutes before transferring to a wire cooling rack to cool completely.

 For the Cookie Dough Filling